-AG-What type of lodging can one expect in this resort?
+What type of lodging can one expect in this resort?

-We like to bring our own towels and linens to make things more familiar for our autistic son-he can have his favorite pillow and comforter and feel like he has a part of home with him at nighttime.
+We like to bring our own towels and linens to make things more familiar for our autistic son he can have his favorite pillow and comforter and feel like he has a part of home with him at nighttime.

-There are several grocery stores outside the complex and we buy our supplies when we get there.
-One store in particular carries organic items, as well as gluten-free casein-free ones so it actually makes it pretty convenient.
+There are several grocery stores outside the compound and we buy our supplies when we get there.
+One store, in particular, carries organic items, as well as gluten-free casein-free ones so it actually makes it pretty convenient.
 My kid’s favorite spot is a donut place that has gluten-free casein-free donuts that are incredible, so we always go there for a daily break.

 We do go out and eat since the restaurants are all within walking distance but I actually enjoy cooking for my family since I’m a professional chef by training.
 One of the best bonding experiences we have is eating breakfast as a family on vacation.
 I make my own ‘secret’ gluten-free casein-free berry sauce and waffles recipe that I only make on vacations so you could say we’ve kind of developed our vacation rituals by now.

-AG-Do your kids like the beach or do they prefer pools?
+Do your kids like the beach or do they prefer pools?

-PC– Our son started off with pools and slowly warmed up to the beach and ocean – putting on sunscreen is still a moderate challenge.
-He is currently learning to swim in the ocean.
+Our son started off with pools and slowly warmed up to the beach and ocean – putting on sunscreen is still a moderate challenge.
+He is currently learning to swim in the sea.
 They have licensed lifeguards, the waves around there are rather calm, and the water is only about 4 feet deep with no jellyfish (so far).

 He’s gotten better at sitting on the sand, which is swept on a daily basis, and building sandcastles with the toys we bring along.
-If he gets antsy we swing by the small wildlife preserve area where you can watch dolphins, sand crabs, and sharks.
+If he gets antsy, we swing by the small wildlife preserve area where you can watch dolphins, sand crabs, and sharks.

 There’s a tram that goes to the boardwalk from the resort itself for those who don’t feel like driving or looking for parking.
-The resort itself organizes social family events like bonfires at night, and treasure hunts, but there’s always watching TV or playing the WII that we bring from home).One of our family traditions is to go and shop at Ocean City MD outlets for school supplies.
+The resort itself organizes family social events like bonfires at night and treasure hunts, but there’s always watching TV or playing the WII that we bring from home).One of our family traditions is to go and shop at Ocean City MD outlets for school supplies.

 Born and raised in New Jersey, Chef Paul Cimins graduated from the Culinary Institute of America and owns Culinary Delicacies.As a dedicated parent to two kids Emily (11) and Johnathan (8) with disabilities Paul has worked relentlessly within the autism community to help families of children with autism through his weekly podcasts entitled ‘Hope saves the day’ on Autismradio.org.
-The internet has enabled Paul’s program to reach and support families who want to share Information on their personal experiences globally.
+The internet has enabled Paul’s program to reach and support families who want to share information on their personal experiences globally.